-Calibueno is a Latinx and queer-owned delivery and wholesale business, founded and operated by visionary Claudia Mercado.
+Calibueno is a Latinx and queer-owned wholesale business in California, founded and operated by visionary Claudia Mercado.
 The brand puts quality and ethics before profits, offering fair prices on unique, ethical cannabis products from local micro-businesses.

 From the beginning, Calibueno has been about staying true to Oakland, opening shop blocks away from where Mercado grew up.
 Calibueno’s strength lies in its dedication to and passionate support from the community.
-“That’s where Calibueno is successful.
-Some of our deliveries are literally five minutes away from our building.
-And that feels good because we’re taking care of our community.
-It’s a good business model because people here want to keep it local.”
+“It feels good because we’re taking care of our community, and it’s a good business model because people here want to keep it local.”

 By paying farmers fairly, investing in community education, and seeking out POC-owned businesses to partner with, Calibueno is giving opportunity and economic justice to the community.
 And that starts with Calibueno’s mission to be highly ethical in its supply chain.